LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

 ![Hangman flowchart with implementation details](https://raw.githubusercontent.com/LearnTeachCode/hangman-game/master/hangman-game-dev-1.png)

 Remember, there's *no right answer* for any of this!
 The point is just to practice thinking about how to translate your ideas into the more detailed steps required to bring your project to life as a functional piece of software.
 That skill is even more important than just knowing how to write the code itself, and it takes a lot of practice to develop an intuition for this stuff!

+## 5. Build a simplified HTML mockup

+Feel free to copy HTML and/or CSS from [the Hangman game](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md) and modify it to start building a mockup of your project (at least part of it)!

+You can make your mockup using [Glitch](https://glitch.com/) or build it locally on your computer.
+But either way, **you should at some point upload your HTML and/or CSS files to GitHub**, following [those same instructions linked to above](https://help.github.com/articles/adding-a-file-to-a-repository/).

+  > **If you need a refresher:** Review [section 1.1 on how to use Glitch and Visual Studio Code](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-1-initial-tools-intro.md) to build projects locally.

+**Some tips:**

+  - The point here is just to *get started* and spark some ideas related to your project.
+Digging into some code, even just a little HTML, can help you look at your project from a different perspective.

+  - Please don't get too detailed with this just yet.
+Don't worry about making it look nice.
+For any parts that are tricky to display on the page (like a complicated layout), just put a placeholder there like I did with our Hangman game -- I left out the picture, which is possibly the most important part of that game!
+But that's OK for a first prototype.

+  - Remember, there's no such thing as cheating here -- so you can browse the web and borrow from other people's code too!

+  - For chunks of text beyond headings and short descriptions, just use some fake data!
+Try a [lorem ipsum generator](https://loremipsumgenerator.com/) to copy-paste paragraphs of text.
+That's what professional web and graphic designers do!

+  - For images, you can generate some placeholder images of any size with these free tools: [PlaceIMG](https://placeimg.com/) or [Placeholder.com](https://placeholder.com/).
+Or feel free to leave out all the images entirely!